jeanctech/html-notes/Readme.md

 ## Important information and frequently asked questions

 Currently the course is in process.
-The basic, intermediate and backend blocks have been started, and that was the initial objective of the project.
-And after that I don't rule out adding new lessons in the future, but I think that for the moment it can serve as a basis for anyone who wants to start learning this language.
+The basic, intermediate and backend blocks have been started, and that was the initial goal of the project.
+And then I don't rule out adding new lessons in the future, but I think that for now it can serve as a basis for anyone who wants to start learning this language.

-* As soon as the course continues, I will update the repository and notify the networks.
+* As soon as the course continues I will update the repository and notify the networks.
 Thank you very much for all the support shown!

 ## Links of Interest